shina07/cs374_HCI/DP7/report.md

 - He wants to plan the next workout during the break time.
 But the user cannot do anything during the break time in our service.

 #### Interview

+- Count-down timer seems better than count-up timer.
+- How about showing timer smaller so that I can add next plans while timer is running?
+- Timer for break time looks like a sub function, but it is overemphasized.
+- There is a timer between sets, but not between workouts.
+- Weight of Workouts using cable is large, but tapping buttons to change value one by one is tired.

 ### Participant 3